aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/changing-the-layout-of-pivot-table/_index.md

 ---
 title: Changing the Layout of Pivot Table with C++
 linktitle: Changing the Layout of Pivot Table
 type: docs
 weight: 10
 url: /cpp/changing-the-layout-of-pivot-table/
 description: Learn how to change the layout of a Pivot Table in Compact, Outline, and Tabular forms using Aspose.Cells for C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Microsoft Excel allows you to change the Layout of Pivot Table using *PivotTable Tools > Design > Report Layout* menu commands.
-You can change the Layout in these three forms:
+Microsoft Excel allows you to change the layout of a PivotTable using *PivotTable Tools > Design > Report Layout* menu commands.
+You can change the layout in these three forms:

 - Show in Compact Form
 - Show in Outline Form
 - Show in Tabular Form

-Aspose.Cells also provides [**PivotTable.ShowInCompactForm()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/showincompactform/), [**PivotTable.ShowInOutlineForm()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/showinoutlineform/), and [**PivotTable.ShowInTabularForm()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/showintabularform/) methods to change the layout of pivot table in these three forms.
+Aspose.Cells also provides [**PivotTable.ShowInCompactForm()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/showincompactform/), [**PivotTable.ShowInOutlineForm()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/showinoutlineform/), and [**PivotTable.ShowInTabularForm()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/showintabularform/) methods to change the layout of a PivotTable in these three forms.

 {{% /alert %}}

-The following sample code first shows the Pivot Table in **Compact Form**, then it shows the Pivot Table in **Outline Form**, and lastly, it shows the Pivot Table in **Tabular Form**.
+The following sample code first shows the Pivot Table in **Compact Form**, then it shows the Pivot Table in **Outline Form**, and finally it shows the Pivot Table in **Tabular Form**.

 ```cpp
 #include <iostream>